 However, since these were animal studies, more research may still be needed to determine if this same association is true among humans.

 It’s important to know the nutritional value of the foods you eat, especially regarding high-sugar foods.
 Here’s a list of some of the most common sources of fructose.

 These are some examples of common fruits and vegetables that contain fructose.
 Many of these foods are also high in vitamins, fiber, and in minerals like calcium, potassium, and magnesium.

 Here are some of the common types of foods that can contain added fructose.
 Remember that while some of these products often include high fructose corn syrup, the use of HFCS may vary depending on the brand.

-There are many different types of sugar out there and it’s important to know how they can affect your health.
+There are many different types of sugar out there.
 If you want to learn more about how the foods you eat may be impacting your blood sugar, a continuous glucose monitor (CGM) can help.

-The NutriSense program will supply you with a CGM that allows you to track your blood sugar levels in real time and stores all your health data inside the handy NutriSense app.
-When you sign up, you’ll also be paired with a credentialed dietitian or nutritionist to support you on your health journey.
+The Nutrisense program will supply you with a CGM that allows you to track your blood sugar levels in real-time, giving you access to data you can read in the handy Nutrisense app.
+When you sign up, you’ll also be paired with a credentialed dietitian or nutritionist to support you on your wellness journey.

-Learn more about how you can optimize your diet and reach your health goals with NutriSense today.
+Learn more about how you can optimize your diet and reach your wellness goals with Nutrisense today.